 I am a PhD Candidate in Sociology at the University of Illinois Chicago.
 I am interested in Global and Transnational Sociology, Sociology of Knowledge, and International Migration.

-My dissertation studies how global geopolitical shocks, such as the Russian Invasion of Ukraine or new policies in academia under the Trump Presidency, can reshape the localized practices of academic knowledge production – publishing, teaching, hiring, admission, and collaboration.
+My dissertation studies how global geopolitical shocks can reshape the localized practices of academic knowledge production – publishing, teaching, hiring, admission, and collaboration.

 At UIC, I also teach several undergraduate sociology courses and collaborate on Public Sociology projects, most recently a community-based study on mental health crisis response in Chicago.